EoghannIrving/mindloom/README.md

 - Request a single task suggestion via the `/suggest-task` endpoint when [ActivationEngine](https://github.com/EoghannIrving/ActivationEngine) is configured.
-- Automatically pull calendar events from linked `.ics` files or Google Calendar when visiting the `/calendar` page, caching them in `data/calendar_cache.json`.
+- Automatically pull calendar events from linked `.ics` files or Google Calendar when visiting the `/calendar` page, caching parsed feeds and metadata in `data/calendar_cache.json` and refreshing them via a background job so the calendar UI stays responsive.
 - Enjoy Mindloom as an installable Progressive Web App: the manifest, service worker, and `/offline` fallback keep core pages cached even when you lose connectivity.
 - Visualize logged energy and mood trends for the current day, week, month, or year on the `/energy-trends` dashboard.
 - Track completed tasks, their energy cost, and whether they landed on time or late through `/task-trends`.